 - The Cambridgeshire and Peterborough team will contact you, initially by phone, and this will show up as a local number

 - If we cannot contact you by phone, we will either you an e-mail, text message or letter to ask you to contact us

 - When we do make contact, we will ask you if you’re self-isolating and we will also see if you need any support or help through the network of district and city support hubs.
 This could be financial support if you are unable to work, support to shop for food, get medication or undertake essential household chores etc. We may agree with you another call during their isolation period to check if you need any further support.

-If you’re concerned about being contacted, you can call the council or Covid-19 enquiry line to check the identity of the advisor on 0345 045 5219.
+If you’re concerned about being contacted, you can call the council or Covid-19 enquiry line to check the identity of the advisor on 0345 045 5219 option 1 for Cambridgeshire.

 Self isolation payment

-The government recently announced the Test and Trace Support Payment Scheme aimed at helping make up for any lost income people face due to having to stay at home and self-isolate.
+The Test and Trace Support Payment Scheme is aimed at helping make up for any lost income people face due to having to stay at home and self-isolate.